srobo/runbook/docs/infrastructure/competitor-services.md

 During the competition season, there are a number of hosted services which the competitors use.
-These are [managed using `ansible`][ansible] to configure a "competitor services" VM, typically within Digital Ocean.
+These are [managed using `ansible`][ansible] to configure a "competitor services" VM, typically within Mythic Beasts.

 [ansible]: https://github.com/srobo/ansible/tree/main/roles/competitor-services-nginx#readme